10 tips for hiking with a dog at a glance

 Tip 8: Have a first aid kit handy

 To be on the safe side, pack an elastic bandage and a first aid kit.
 If your four-legged friend gets injured, it will be of great help.
 And it works well on dog’s fur.
 Of course, no one wants an emergency to occur, but it’s better to be safe than sorry.
 Especially when hiking in the mountains, where there is no pharmacy in sight, you should follow this tip.

 Tip 9: Be respectful of nature and its inhabitants

 This tip is a matter of course for most hikers anyway.
 For the sake of the landscape and other hikers, take a poop-bag with you.
 If your companion has to go about their business, the hiking route should remain clean.

 If you follow tips one to nine, nothing stands in the way for a successful holiday with your animal companion.
 So our tenth tip: Just enjoy your holiday, switch off and take a deep breath.

 Have you got a taste for it?
-The Eurohike team have put together even more information about the special hiking tours with your dog!
+The Eurohike team has put together even more information about the special hiking tours with your dog.

 - Read all information about hiking with a dog here.